Tree-Regularized Bayesian Latent Class Analysis for Improving Weakly Separated Dietary Pattern Subtyping in Small-Sized Subpopulations: Additional Simulation Study Details

 \subsection{Simulation I: Synthetic Data Setup and Results}

+Four tree structures are considered, as shown in Figure \ref{fig:sim:true_trees}.
 The class prevalence is set to $\bpi = (0.4, 0.3, 0.3)$, and the group-specific diffusion variances are $\sigma_g^2 = 0.6^2$ for $g \leq 5$ and $\sigma_g^2 = 2^2$ for $g = 6, 7$.
 For each tree, we simulate 20 sets of response probabilities, for each of which we simulate 5 independent datasets of multivariate binary responses for $N \in \{100, 200, 400\}$ individuals following LCMs; hence, a total of 100 independent datasets for each $N$.
 For the ``DDT-LCM (misspecified tree)" method, the misspecified tree is fixed at the structure Tree 4 when we perform posterior sampling of the Tree 1 and Tree 2 scenarios, and the misspecified tree for Tree 3 and Tree 4 scenarios is fixed at the structure of Tree 1.